xionglinyong/electron-file-getter/README.md

-# electron-dl-ts
+# electron-download

-A electron multi-file parallel download library, based on electron-dl changes in:
+A electron multi-file parallel download library, based on [electron-dl](https://github.com/sindresorhus/electron-dl/) changes in:

 - Support multi-file download at the same time
 - Support detection of network disconnection and continue downloading after network recovery